-HOTEL CHECK OUT: Please check out of the Hilton Woodland Hills Hotel at the end of the Tournament of Roses program.
-The group will depart by bus after lunch for Hollywood.Afternoon: FIELD TRIP: Hollywood
+Hotel Check Out: Please check out of the Hilton Woodland Hills Hotel at the end of the Rose Parade program.
+The group will depart by bus after lunch for Hollywood.Afternoon: Field Trip: Hollywood

-On the way to the LA Downtown Hotel, view the 1930 Pantages Theater, a historical landmark and art deco masterpiece, and the Capitol Record Tower.
-Get a glimpse of the famous Hollywood sign
+On the way to the L.A.
+Hotel Downtown, view the 1930 Pantages Theater, a historical landmark and art deco masterpiece, and the Capitol Record Tower.
+Get a glimpse of the famous Hollywood sign.

 From the first settlement at El Pueblo Historical Monument to today's modern urban center with its world-class institutions, we'll see how the downtown area has evolved.

-After class, ride the motorcoach to the first destination to begin an all day exploration of downtown with John Daugherty, our guide.
+After class, ride the motorcoach to the first destination to begin an all day exploration of downtown with John Daugherty, our local expert.
 John has lived in LA for over 50 years, is passionate about the city and eager to share some of his favorite areas with us.

-During the day, our stops will include the Walt Disney Concert Hall to explore the gardens, architecture and lobby area.
-This Frank Gehry designed home to the Los Angeles Philharmonic opened in October 2003 and is a noteworthy part of downtown Los Angeles landscape.
-The 1893 Bradbury Building, the oldest commercial office structure remaining in downtown LA, and the facades of Vaudeville-era movie houses on Broadway will be another stop.
-At the Spanish architect Jose Rafael Moneo's Cathedral of Our Lady of the Angels we'll visit the sanctuary and mausoleum and admire John Nava's tapestries.
-Later we'll view LA City Hall and Union Station - the last of the nation's great train stations.
+During the day, our stops will include the 1893 Bradbury Building, the oldest commercial office structure remaining in downtown LA, and the facades of Vaudeville-era movie houses on Broadway.
+At the Spanish architect Jose Rafael Moneo's Cathedral of Our Lady of the Angels, we'll visit the sanctuary and mausoleum and admire John Nava's tapestries.
+Later we'll view Union Station - the last of the nation's great train stations.
 Built in 1939, it features a grand combination of Spanish Colonial, Mission Revival and Art Deco designs.Lunch: Lunch at Philippe's